 It almost goes without saying that Business VoIP has hit the mainstream.
 For example, Future Market Insights predicts that the business VoIP market will be a $86.20 billion industry by 2020.

 This market will serve approximately 204.8 billion people.
-And of course, one of the major selling points for switching over to a cloud phone solution is the sheer cost savings.
+And of course, one of the major selling points for switching over to a cloud phone solution is a significantly reduced business phone bill.
 Some estimates even state that businesses save anywhere from 50 to 75 percent on communications expenses when switching to VoIP.

 Yet of course, there is always even more room to save capital.
 Most VoIP services, especially those meant for enterprise-level clients, come with a monthly service fee or a subscription cost.
 Believe it or not, some providers even offer Business VoIP for free.